Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

 ## 6.3.3 - Storing Your Configuration Data
 The author recommends storing configuration data within the module.
 Doing so will allow you to track changes when using version control.

 The following function creates a configuration and stores the resulting JSON configuration file in the `Configurations` folder within the module.
+This function depends on the existence of previous JSON files in the module root that were used earlier in the chapter.

 ```powershell
 # Import the module